Summer Term Clubs

 We have a varied selection of clubs for children to join and would like to thank the teachers and parents who volunteer to run them.
-Please refer to the Club timetable below for details of Autumn term's clubs.
+Please refer to the Club timetable above for details of Summer term's clubs.

 Successful registration on SCO confirms that your child has a place (if you get an error message when registering on SCO this indicates the club is full).
 If in doubt, there is a guide below to help you - particularly if you need assistance with a non-chargeable club.

-For clubs run by external providers which are not on SCO, please download the registration letter below and return it to the school office.
+For clubs run by external providers which are not on SCO, please download the registration letter below and return where indicated.

 Once allocated a place, children are expected to attend each week except for school absence or medical appointments.
 Please let the School Office know as soon as possible if your child is unable to attend.
-If a child misses two sessions without good reason we will consider that your child no longer wishes to attend and offer their place to the next person on the waiting list.
+If a child misses two sessions without good reason we will consider that your child no longer wishes to attend and offer their place to the next person on the waiting list (if one is held).

 - The club’s aim is to encourage musicianship & develop playing, singing and performing skills, with at least one performance each term.